Degeneracy is OK: Logarithmic Regret for Network Revenue Management with Indiscrete Distributions: Introduction

-Two types of assumptions are commonly made in the papers that analyze regret in NRM.
-The first involves having a \textit{small number of possible realizations} for the values $(\tr_t,\tba_t)$, described by a discrete distribution on $N$ points.
+Algorithms with $O(\sqrt{T})$ regret have been known for several decades, as we discuss in \Cref{sec:furtherRelated}.
+Since then, many papers have developed algorithms with $\tilde{O}(1)$ regret, which guarantees the regret to grow logarithmically or slower in $T$, under either of the following two kinds of assumptions.
+The first involves having a \textit{small number of possible realizations} for the vector $(\tr_t,\tba_t)$, described by a discrete distribution on $N$ points.
 As $T$ grows, $N$ stays fixed and is treated as a constant in the analysis.
 However, such an assumption abandons some natural models, e.g.\ that of $\tr_t$ being drawn uniformly from [0,1].
 On the other hand, papers that can capture these continuous distributions require a different set of assumptions, which we will call \textit{non-degeneracy}.
 At a high level, these papers assume that the mathematical program being re-solved by the online algorithm over time to make its decisions is always well-behaved, and has a unique optimal solution.
-However, such assumptions are difficult to intuit or verify, and appear to be motivated primarily by the analysis.
+However, such assumptions appear to be motivated primarily by the analysis, and are difficult to intuit or verify, {or even state.
+We defer their extended statements to \Cref{sec:conclusion}, where we also explain why perturbation attempts to overcome degeneracy would incur a regret of $\Omega(\sqrt{T})$.}

 \